conraid/neovim/README.md

 # vim
-Configuragione for Vim and Neovim
+Configuration for Vim and Neovim